Planning Survey And Evaluation Question And Answers

 • Organize the survey as follows

-• Prior to the examination obtain approval from the authorities
+• Before the examination obtain approval from the authorities

 • The budget is made according to the resources required